cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

 - Combined vertex and pixel shader effects into a single "uber shader".

 The world feels much more alive now that it tilts and moves with the player.
 In the next chapter, we'll build on this sense of depth by tackling a 2D dynamic lighting system.

+You can find the complete code sample for this chapter, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/07-Sprite-Vertex-Effect).

+Continue to the next chapter, [Chapter 08: Light Effect](../08_light_effect/index.md)